leonzhang51/b2b-commerce/.github/instructions/react.instructions.md

 - Focus component tests on UI rendering and user interactions.
 - Test business logic separately in hook-specific tests.

+MVP note: Organize components into `src/views/` (presentational) and `src/presenters/` (container/presenter logic).
+Presenters should import `src/usecases/` and `src/models/` but Views should not.
+This keeps component tests simple and allows presenter/unit tests to cover business logic.

 ### Example Hook Testing Pattern:

 ```tsx